 Task 6.
-Custom Streamlining, to develop a streamlined approach for the custom review process.
+Custom Streamlining addresses Decision 16-08-109 direction to “to allow stakeholder input on the custom review process, and the development of a streamlined approach [D16-08-019 at 40].”

 Approach

 The T2WG discussed issues and developed its recommendations through a series of in-person meetings and ad hoc phone calls with stakeholder groups including CPUC and IOU staff, implementation contractors, and other interested parties.
 A facilitation and reporting team—consisting of Rick Diamond and the Cadmus Group—organized and facilitated the meetings, documented discussions, and developed this report.